 |Broker Assisted Trades Fee||$44.99|

-Platforms & Tools
+Platforms and Tools

 Offering of Investments

-Excellent education makes TD Ameritrade an easy winner for beginners.
-Organized into courses with quizzes, over 200 videos are available.
-Also provided each month are hundreds of webinars and educational sessions, and the website gamifies learning by awarding points alongside badges to encourage further education.
-If that wasn't enough, TD Ameritrade even publishes its own magazine, called thinkMoney, and blog, The Ticker Tape.
+Education overview: Organized into courses with quizzes, over 200 videos are available, which all include progress tracking.
+Also provided each month are hundreds of webinars and educational sessions.
+The website gamify learning by awarding points alongside badges to encourage further education.
+Education is also broadcasted through the TD Ameritrade Network.

 About TD Ameritrade

-2019 Review Methodology
+2021 Review Methodology

-For the StockBrokers.com ninth annual best online brokers review published in February 2019, a total of 4,544 data points were collected over six months and used to score brokers.
+For the StockBrokers.com 11th annual best trading platforms review published in January 2021, a total of 2,816 data points were collected over three months and used to score brokers.
 This makes StockBrokers.com home to the largest independent database on the web covering the online broker industry.

 Participation is required to be included.
-Each broker completed an in-depth data profile and provided executive time (live in person or over the web) for an annual update meeting.
+Each broker completed an in-depth data profile and offered executive time (live in person or over the web) for an annual update meeting.
 Our rigorous data validation process yields an error rate of less than .001% each year, providing site visitors quality data they can trust.
 Learn more about how we test.

-About the author: Blain Reinkensmeyer As Head of Research at StockBrokers.com, Blain Reinkensmeyer has 18 years of trading experience with over 1,000 trades placed during that time.
-Referenced as a leading expert on the US online brokerage industry, Blain has been quoted in The New York Times, Forbes, and the Chicago Tribune, among others.
+About the author: Blain Reinkensmeyer As Head of Research at StockBrokers.com, Blain Reinkensmeyer has 20 years of trading experience with over 1,000 trades placed during that time.
+Referenced as a leading expert on the US online brokerage industry, Blain has been quoted in the Wall Street Journal, The New York Times, and the Chicago Tribune, among others.